Skip to main content

 Continue reading below

 Depending on the initial assessment and examination, the doctor may advise on some STI tests and ask for your consent to do the tests.
-Learn more in the separate leaflet called STI Tests.
+Learn more in the separate leaflet called STI tests.

 If you are diagnosed with an STI then the clinic will encourage you to tell any current or recent sexual partners that you have an infection.
 You are not obliged to do this or to give out any information about other people.
 However, it is best that any recent sexual partners should know that they might also be infected.
 They should be offered testing and treatment if necessary, to prevent the infection being spread any further.
 This telling of sexual partners is sometimes called contact tracing.
 If you prefer, clinics can contact people anonymously if you do not wish to tell them yourself.
 You should be aware that recklessly exposing a sexual partner to the risk of infection is against the law.

-The treatment that you will be offered depends on which STI is found.
-For example, a short course of antibiotics can usually clear away chlamydia, gonorrhoea, syphilis and trichomonas.
-A cream or lotion can clear pubic lice and scabies.
-Topical treatments can usually clear most anogenital warts.
-Treatments for genital herpes, hepatitis B, hepatitis C and HIV are more involved and complex.
+• Treatments for genital herpes, hepatitis B, hepatitis C and HIV are more involved and complex.
 You will be given advice about what treatment options you have and given time to ask questions.

 If you are prescribed antibiotics then it is important to finish the full course of tablets, or else the infection may not be fully cleared.
-If you develop side-effects then seek advice from the GUM clinic or from your GP as to what to do.
+If you develop side-effects then seek advice from the GUM clinic or from your doctor as to what to do.
 Do not simply stop taking the medication.
 For some infections you will be asked to return after a course of treatment to check that the infection has gone.

 Do not have sex again until the time advised by the clinic.
 Depending on the infection, this may be for a certain length of time after treatment has finished or it may be until you are given the all clear from a repeat test.
 The aim is to prevent you from passing on the infection to others.